gataca-io/gataca.io/content/mdpages/gataca-wallet-terms-of-service.md

 GATACA, in an effort to mitigate risk inherent to Service errors or to improve the Wallet capabilities, will release from time to time, with or without notice, new releases of the Service.
 You understand and acknowledge that such modifications may require you to upgrade your hardware or software in order to use the Service.

-# 5 WARRANTIES, LIABILITY AND INDEMNITY
+# 5 Warranties, liability and indemnity

 ## 5.1 Warranties